General Government chess tournament

 General Government chess championships (Schachmeisterschaft des Generalgouvernements) were Nazi tournaments held during World War II in occupied central Poland.
 Hans Frank, the Governor-General of General Government, was the patron of those tournaments because he was an avid chess player.

-The competition began when he organized a chess congress in Krakow on 3 November 1940.
+The competition began when he organized a chess congress in Kraków on 3 November 1940.
 Six months later Frank announced the establishment of a chess school under Chess grandmasters, Yefim Bogolyubov and Alexander Alekhine.